Language selection

 The Canada Electricity Advisory Council

-In order to fulfill these goals, the Minister of Energy and Natural Resources created the Canada Electricity Advisory Council in May 2023 (the Electricity Council).
+In order to fulfill these goals, the Minister of Energy and Natural Resources created the Canada Electricity Advisory Council in May 2023 (the Electricity Council), which completed its mandate in May 2024.

 The Electricity Council’s mission and core mandate

-The Electricity Council will prepare and deliver a report outlining its analysis and recommendations to the Minister of Energy and Natural Resources in 2024.
+The Electricity Council’s key deliverable was a report that outlined its analysis and recommendations to the Minister of Energy and Natural Resources, which was delivered in May 2024.

 Interim Report

-This Interim Report represents the Council’s initial findings and preliminary recommendations, based on discussions and information gathering from May to October 2023.
+This Interim Report represented the Council’s initial findings and preliminary recommendations, based on discussions and information gathering from May to October 2023.

 Electricity Council members

-The Electricity Council is comprised of independent electricity sector experts who represent a cross-section of leaders in the areas of regulatory policy and institutions, clean energy technology and innovation, socio-economic issues, Indigenous communities, and intergovernmental affairs.
-Members have diverse and complementary backgrounds and come from all regions of Canada.
-In their participation on the Electricity Council, members represent themselves independently from any organization that they are employed by or affiliated with.
+The Electricity Council was comprised of independent electricity sector experts who represented a cross-section of leaders in the areas of regulatory policy and institutions, clean energy technology and innovation, socio-economic issues, Indigenous communities, and intergovernmental affairs.
+Members had diverse and complementary backgrounds and came from all regions of Canada.
+As part of the Electricity Council, members represented themselves independently from any organization that they are employed by or affiliated with.

 News and engagement